zsdonghao/hdmlp/README.md

 Imperial College London

 > Note that: Dropneuron was published by Hao Dong, this is the first code to implement Dropneuron.
+Dropneuron is under review of NIPS.